 Road-to Trail Shoe Recommendations

 If you’re anything like us, your daily runs leave from your front door and include a combination of pavement and trail.
-That’s all well and good, until you consider that the trail running shoes here are not designed to run on pavement.
+That’s all well and good, until you consider that most trail running shoes are not designed to run on pavement.
 With full rubber soles, firm midsoles, and more protective uppers, they’ll feel overbuilt and heavy.
 What’s more, they often use softer rubber compounds that will wear out prematurely if subjected to a lot of road running.

 Hiking and Backpacking in Trail Running Shoes